 Background

 At the time, the team was coming out of a dormant phase, preparing to start developing a new vehicle after years of inactivity.
+The last time a vehicle was built was 2019.

 This presented a unique opportunity to experience a product’s entire lifecycle from conceptualization and design, to manufacturing and testing.